Top Gear controversies: Proposed studio move

-Accusations of homophobia
+Accusations of homophobia and sexism

 In December 2006, the BBC upheld complaints from four viewers after comments made by Jeremy Clarkson were considered to be homophobic references, had the potential to offend and should not have been broadcast.
 The complaints regarded comments made by Clarkson in the sixth episode of series eight, in which Clarkson agreed with an audience member who described the Daihatsu Copen as "a bit gay".
 He later described the vehicle as "ginger beer", taken to be rhyming slang for the term "queer".
 The BBC said there was "no editorial purpose" for the remarks and the "Top Gear team had been reminded of the importance of avoiding such comments about sexual orientation."

 In December 2009, it was reported that a gay couple had been allegedly denied tickets to see the show being filmed.
 The context of the situation is unclear.
 A BBC spokesperson said, "We do not – absolutely do not – discriminate against same sex couples... the whole implication that Top Gear is in any way homophobic is completely wrong."

 In a July 2011 review of the Jaguar XKR-S, Clarkson said that "in the corners it will get its tail out more readily than George Michael".
 Michael called Clarkson "pig-ugly" and "homophobic" in response to the remark.

+Both the show and Clarkson have been accused of sexism and misogyny.
+James May later said that the show was just "painfully honest", and Richard Hammond also said that the show "wasn't laddish".

 Cultural mockery

 India

-During the show's India special, there were multiple gags such as building a toilet in the back of a Jaguar suggesting every visiting tourist gets diarrhoea.
+During the show's India special, there were multiple gags such as building a toilet in the back of a Jaguar suggesting visiting tourists get diarrhoea.
 This led to a complaint by the Indian High Commission which criticised the show's "toilet humour".

 Wales

 The show received backlash in 2002 when Clarkson suggested that everybody should test drive their cars in Wales because "no-one wants to live there" in the second episode of series one.
 The comments were the subject of a complaint to the BBC by Labour AM Alun Pugh.

-Presenter James May would later claim that following this comment, and years of offending Welsh viewers the presenters had received "threats on our lives", adding that the Welsh "really took offence" and referencing the Mexico controversy by stating "It isn’t the Mexicans we have to worry about - it is the Welsh".
-May criticised the response saying "People shouldn’t take what we say seriously".
+Presenter James May would later claim that following this comment, and years of offending Welsh viewers the presenters had received "threats on our lives", adding that the Welsh "really took offence" and referencing the Mexico controversy by stating "It isn't the Mexicans we have to worry about—it is the Welsh".
+May criticised the response saying "People shouldn't take what we say seriously".

-USA
+United States

 The show frequently mocks American culture.
 During the first American road trip, as part of a challenge, they painted slogans on their cars such as "NASCAR sucks", "Hillary for president" and "Man love rules OK" while driving through Alabama.
 This resulted in a heated altercation at a petrol station where the film crew were threatened to stop filming and rocks were thrown at the presenters' vehicles as they were driving away.